T0ine34/feanor/readme.md

 - usable in CI/CD pipelines
 - clear logs for debugging
 - build from a temporary directory, so the source code is not modified
+- fully support python virtual environments, useful for python projects
+- can process custom arguments, for set up a conditional build for example
 - choose the files you want to export from the build

 ## Usage